 My Commitment as Your Therapist

-When I started my own therapy journey years ago, I wasn’t quite sure why I was there or what I hoped to accomplish.
-I just knew what I’d done in the past wasn’t working.
+When I started my own therapy journey years ago, I wasn’t quite sure why I was there.
+I just knew I felt stuck.
 It was an incredibly humbling, scary experience—yet I know deep down that I was right where I needed to be.
+Maybe that’s where you are too.

 When I talked with my therapist about where I’d been, who I believed I was, and where I wanted to go, she said, “Sounds like you want to be a therapist.”
-A year later, when I was laid off during COVID-19, I received an email from The King’s University notifying me about the upcoming deadline to apply to their Marriage and Family Therapy Master’s program.
-I found myself applying as though I’d planned it all along.
-Therapy probably saved my life, in more ways than one.
-I entered this profession because my own life has been transformed, and I want to invest what I’ve received into others.
+A year later, I received an email from The King’s University notifying me about the upcoming deadline to apply to their Marriage and Family Therapy Master’s program.
+I filled out the form as though I’d planned it all along.

-Today, I work with bright, motivated clients who often come in struggling to find hope, unsure if they’ll ever find a way out of their pain.
+Today, I work with bright, motivated clients who often come in struggling to find hope, unsure how to find a way out of their pain.
 They’re phenomenal people, but their old tools just aren’t working anymore.
 By the end of their work with me, clients find new hope, joy, and solutions.
 Some shift patterns in their lives that have caused pain for years.

 I commit to be a lifelong learner who walks alongside you by continually investing in my own healing and growth.
 I do not ask you to go where I’m unwilling to go, and I don’t believe I can take you where I’ve never been.
 My clients are some of the most courageous, inspiring people I have ever met, and I seek to serve you with excellence.
 My #1 goal is to work myself out of a job.
 I love getting to see you experience the growth and transformation you came to therapy for.